Zero-phase digital filtering

 Note: The length of the input x must be more than three times the filter order, defined as max(length(b)-1,length(a)-1).

 y = filtfilt(SOS,G,x) zero-phase filters the data, x, using the second-order section (biquad) filter represented by the matrix SOS and scale values G. SOS is an L-by-6 matrix containing the L second-order sections.
 SOS must be of the form

 where each row are the coefficients of a biquad filter.
 The vector of filter scale values, G, must have a length between 1 and L + 1.

-Zero-phase filtering helps preserve features in the filtered time waveform exactly where those features occur in the unfiltered waveform.
+Zero-phase filtering helps preserve features in a filtered time waveform exactly where they occur in the unfiltered signal.

-The QRS complex is an important feature in the ECG waveform beginning around time point 160 in this example.
+The QRS complex is an important feature in the ECG.
+Here it begins around time point 160.